PrimaveraDeveloper/lithium/howto/howto-create-new-microservice.md

 For this example we just want to have the microservice running without really any feature, so it is only required to set the most basic properties in the model so that the service can be compiled and executed.

-Open the `Service.lsm` file in the `Design` project to open the service designer and change the service model.
+Open the `Service.lsm` file in the `Design` project to view the service designer and change the service model.

 > Notice that the service model is empty.

-Locate the properties window and enter the microservice identifier - the one that you used to create the solution - in the `Identifier` property.
+Locate the properties window and enter the microservice identifier - the same you used to create the solution - in the `Identifier` property.

 Enter the service name in the `Name` property (e.g. `Ping`).

 Make sure that property `Namespace` and `Default Scope` changed accordingly (e.g. `Primavera.Lithium.Ping` and `lithium-ping`).

 Enter a detailed description of the service in the `Summary` property (e.g. "Executes a ping operation in the infrastructure.").